mandudhat625-cloud/Mini-Picasso-/README.md

 Repository Structure

-/code/docs   → Design sketches, diagrams, and documentation [I will add /docs in the folder as soon as I get parts for building the project]
+/code/docs   → Design sketches, diagrams, and documentation [I will add /docs in the folder as soon as I recive parts for building the project]
 /code   → CNC control and test code
 /code/BOM.md  → Bill of materials (parts list)
-[This file is currently made in code folder because I don't have access to a laptop so I have made in repostry in mobile and you can't make root files on mobile]
+[This file is currently made in code folder because this repostry is made in mobile and I am not able to create root files on my mobile]

 ---